davecusatis/Prototype/README.md

 prototype for new game

-uses monogame
-assets courtesy of Elliott Hirsch, and Chris Brown.
+uses monogame/xna 4.0. sprites and tunes courtesy of Elliott Hirsch, and Chris Brown.

-x shoots
-z dodges
-arrows move
-hold space to strafe
+x to shoot, z to dodge, arrows move, hold space to strafe